peteroupc/classic-wallpaper/uielements.md

 [^2]:  In this case, if the button is a toolbar button with a thin border, the button face involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.

-[^3]:  See, for example, _The Windows Interface Guidelines for Software Design_, which applies to Microsoft WIndows 95.
+[^3]:  See, for example, _The Windows Interface Guidelines for Software Design_, which applies to Microsoft Windows 95.

+[^4]: ["Creating Windows XP Icons"](https://learn.microsoft.com/en-us/previous-versions/ms997636(v=msdn.10).
+Similar advice was also given in _The Microsoft Windows User Experience_, which applies to Windows 98 and Windows 2000.